techidaily/site-windows11/source/_posts/the-ultimate-guide-to-photo-resizing-on-windows-11-6-steps.md

 ## 2\.
 How to Resize Images With Paint

  Microsoft Paint is the raster graphics app bundled with Windows 11\.
 It’s a relatively basic drawing and image-editing software compared with the likes of PhotoShop.
 However, utilizing Paint is fine for basic stuff like resizing and cropping images.
-Our[Paint guide to resizing and cropping images](https://www.makeuseof.com/how-to-resize-crop-image-microsoft-paint/) includes full instructions for how you can change your images’ dimensions with that app.
+Our [Paint guide to resizing and cropping images](https://www.makeuseof.com/how-to-resize-crop-image-microsoft-paint/) includes full instructions for how you can change your images’ dimensions with that app.

 ![paint's-resize-image-options](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/02/paint-s-resize-image-options.jpg)